fe80Grau/ytdlp2STRM/README.md

 ## cli.py and channel_list.json
 A little script to list last 60 days videos in channels setted on channel_list.json and save all as .strm files .
 I added id channels and videos in names [xxxx] for YoutubeMetadata Jellyfin plugin integration.

+* ¡¡IMPORTANT!!
+EDIT channel_list.example.json with your channels name (you can channel name (or ID)  after / (slash) in youtube channel URL).
+Save it as channel_list.json (delete .example sufix)

+* Makes a NFO (tvshow.nfo) for each youtube channel (to get name, description and images).

 ## Service
 ytdlp2strm.service example service to run main.py with systemctl .
 Put it into /etc/systemd/system and run systemctl enable ytdlp2strm.service , systemctl start ytdlp2strm.service